 Postdoc workshops are opportunities for postdoctorates to present seminar style presentations of their research to each other and to interested faculty.
 We organize four workshops during the academic year, two in the fall and two in the spring.
 At the first opening workshop in the fall, all the postdocs give a 5 minute presentation of their research agenda and three seminar style presentations.
 The following three workshops are four seminar style presentations.

-Yan Long, "Self-fulfilling Equilibrium in Social Contests: Aspiration and Neighborhood Effects",
+Yan Long, "Self-Fulfilling Equilibria in Social Contests: Expectations and Neighborhood Effects"

 Rabia Malik, "Are Goodwill Ambassadors Good for Business?
-The Impact of Celebrities on IO fundraising" (with Svanhildur Thorvaldsdottir)
+The Impact of Celebrities on IO Fundraising"

 Conference on Russian Politics, hosted by Noah Buckley, with UAE University in Al Ain and Higher School of Economics in Moscow.